 What is the conflict?
 Is it a territorial dispute?
 Is it an inter-ethnic conflict?
-Is it ethnoterritorial problem?
+Is it ethno-territorial problem?
 Various models and analytical frameworks have been offered in the last 18 years.
-I would add my own suggestion: that the conflict is a problem of restructuring of minority-majority relations; it is the result of a radical restructuring process of old political, territorial and socio-cultural boundaries into a new, post-Soviet "order" -alas at a very high cost of human lives and material devastation.
+I would add my own suggestion: that the conflict is a problem of restructuring of minority-majority relations; it is the result of a radical restructuring process of old political, territorial and socio-cultural boundaries into a new, post-Soviet "order" - alas at a very high cost of human lives and material devastation.

-In the Soviet system, minorities in autonomous republics were not regarded primarily as citizens of the majority's state, but were defined by the majority as the "other": the Armenians were "nonAzeris", the Abkhaz were "non-Georgians"; they were considered "settlers" or "latecomers" in the majority's state.
-With their declared independence, minorities now see themselves as having eliminated the "social control" of the majority, the heavy burden of being the "other".
+In the Soviet system, minorities in autonomous republics were not regarded primarily as citizens of the majority's state, but were defined by the majority as the 'other': the Armenians were 'non-Azeris', the Abkhaz were 'non-Georgians'; they were considered 'settlers' or 'latecomers' in the majority's state.
+With their declared independence, minorities now see themselves as having eliminated the 'social control' of the majority, the heavy burden of being the 'other'.

-If Cyprus and Palestinc/Israel are any indication, the resolution of the conflicts in the South Caucasus in general and the Karabakh conflict in particular will take a very long time.
-Mediation and efforts to find solutions should not only look for political will and a sellable agreement, but an understanding of leadership and structural capacity, levels of democratic development and inter and intra-society relations and discourses.
+If Cyprus and Palestine/Israel are any indication, the resolution of the conflicts in the South Caucasus in general and the Karabakh conflict in particular will take a very long time.
+Mediation and efforts to find solutions should not only look for political will and a sellable agreement, but an understanding of leadership and structural capacity, levels of democratic development and inter- and intra-society relations and discourses.

 Hratch Tchilingirian contributed the section on "New Structures, Old Foundations: State Capacity for Peace" in the Accord report.
-He is Associate Director of Eurasia Research Programme at Cambridge University's Judge Institute.
+He is Associate Director of Eurasia Research Programme at Cambridge University's Judge Business School.
+Email: h.tchilingirian @jbs.cam.ac.uk